NJIT-WIS/project-management-github-activity/README.md

 ### Your list should look like this:
 #### Things we understand**
-1. Docker Hub.
+1. PHP [1]
+2. Agile[1]
+3.  flask[1]
-2. Css.
+4. Css.
-3. Basics of Putty.
+5. Basics of Putty.
-4. PHP[1]
-5. Flask[1]
-6.  agile[1]
+6. Docker Hub.
+7. UNIX Commands

 #### Things we don't understand
+1. Multi-thread programming [1]
+2. PostgreSQL[1]
+3. Docker full web-application development[1]
-1. Ssh Configuration.
+4. Ssh Configuration.
-2. Traefik Integration.
+5. Traefik Integration
-3. Had issues with earlier webclass integration.
+6. Had issues with earlier webclass integration.
-4. Docker Full web application deployment[1]
-5. Postgresql[1]
-6. Multiple thread programming

 #### Things we want to know next**
-1. Daemons
+1. ReactJS [1]
-2. Kubernetes
+2. Node.js
-3. Node.js
+3. Daemons
-4. React JS[1]
+4. Kubernetes
 5. Vue JS[4]

 ## Prerequisite - YOU.
 MUST SETUP PRIVATE PUBLIC KEY AUTH WITH GITHUB OR YOU WILL GET ACCESS DENIED ERRORS WHEN YOU PUSH FROM THE TERMINAL